lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_demo_admin/mtl_demo_webmaster.md

 3. Admins will attempt to add more days to a demo account after the account has expired.
 4. Admins will forget to update the course code in the course_code.xlsx spreadsheet.
 5. Admins will incorrectly enter the course code in the course_code.xlsx spreadsheet.
+6. When a Demo user account expires, they must be removed as an End User from Epicenter before they can re-register.

 ## Training Record: